 It’s not the end of the world if you accidentally swiped left.
 Bumble says that you can shake your phone to backtrack your decision and decide if you want to swipe right instead.
 Unfortunately you only use three backtracks every three hours so swipe carefully!

-Is bumble for serious relationships?
+Is Bumble for serious relationships?

 Now that you know what Bumble is all about, you’re probably wondering if it’s worth your time.
 The short answer is yes, Bumble is for serious relationships and here’s why.

-Bumble has made conscious effort to brand itself as a dating app made for “connections” and not hookups.
+Bumble has made a conscious effort to brand itself as a dating app made for “connections” and not hookups.